GodXuxilie/RobustSSL_Benchmark/README.md

 # Benchmarking Robustness Transferability of Adversarial Contrastive Learning (ACL)

-This repository provides ***a unified finetuning and evaluation tool*** to evaluate the performance of finetuned models on the downstream tasks.
+This repository provides ***a unified finetuning and evaluation tool*** to evaluate the performance of pre-trained models on the downstream tasks.

 ```
 python finetuning_eval.py   --gpu GPU_id \